 I had been wanting to see Edward Hopper’s Nighthawks (1942) for some time when I finally stopped at the Art Institute of Chicago.
 I made my way to the back and then up the stairs where I found this painting.
 I stood before it, gazing and wondering, intrigued by the missing doorways and interpersonal spaces, as well as the setting, colors, and light.
 Once I had my fill, I left the gallery and wandered toward the stairs when my eye snagged on another painting.
 Continue reading “Obvious”

-Mother! is the new movie written and directed by Daniel Aronofsky, who also directed The Wrestler (2008) and Black Swan (2010).
+Mother! is the new movie written and directed by Darren Aronofsky, who also directed The Wrestler (2008) and Black Swan (2010).
 In his latest movie, a blocked poet (Javier Bardem) and his unnamed wife (Jennifer Lawrence) live in his home that she has been restoring after a destructive fire.
 A dying doctor (Ed Harris) and later his wife (Michelle Pfeiffer) and their sons appear, and their fight over a revised will is the beginning of a narrative disintegration that is inexplicably, and unsatisfyingly, explained in the final scenes.